Gwen Stefani And Blake Shelton PDAs Annoying The Voice Cast?

-Gwen Stefani and Blake Shelton have been going strong as the entertainment world’s it couple since the fall of 2015 and continue to remind fans why they are so adored with their constant gushing and doting over one another regardless of the event or situation.
+Gwen Stefani and Blake Shelton have been going strong as the entertainment world’s it couple since the fall of 2015 and continue to remind fans why they are so adored, with their constant gushing and doting over one another regardless of the event or situation.

-The two met in 2015 when Stefani joined The Voice judging panel alongside Shelton and the two began to appear to be quite flirtatious which led to speculation that a relationship had developed romantically.
-After denying claims, the two finally admitted that they were an item a couple short months later and have been very open about their love for one another ever since.
+The two met in 2015 when Stefani joined The Voice alongside Shelton, and the two began to appear to be quite flirtatious, which led to speculation that a romantic relationship had developed.
+After denying claims, the two finally admitted that they were an item a few short months later and have been very open about their love for one another ever since.

 Gwen shared shortly after admitting to the romance that Blake was a wonderful source of support for her while she went through her difficult divorce from Gavin Rossdale.
 Blake was experiencing similar turmoil while finalizing a divorce with country singer Miranda Lambert.

 Gwen and Blake now find themselves the source of many rumors involving engagement news and wedding plans, as well as pregnancy tales.
 None of the above are factual at this point, however.
-The latest rumor swirling is that Stefani and Shelton are beginning to annoy the rest of the cast of The Voice with their constant public displays of affection and gushing about one another.
+The latest rumor is that Stefani and Shelton are beginning to annoy the rest of the cast of The Voice with their constant public displays of affection and endless gushing.

 Gwen Stefani gushes over Blake Shelton but warns ‘he’s in trouble’ once #TheVoice kicks off???? https://t.co/QT3TbPGQGb pic.twitter.com/KJBr3mg43h